a11ce/bwproxy/README.md

 ---

+Source code is available [here](https://github.com/a11ce/bwproxy).
 All contributions are welcome by pull request or issue.

 BWProxy is licensed under GNU General Public License v3.0.
 See [LICENSE](../master/LICENSE) for full text.
 Fonts and mana symbols are excluded.